gomgon/UserCSS/README.md

 Infrequent updates atm, feel free to fork, or use the "your css code" option in the stylesheets to simply add your fix :)<br>
-Full rework/rewrite in progress™ on all slylesheets, mobile display full rework aswell
+Full rework/rewrite in progress™ on all slylesheets
 #
 A [UserCSS](https://github.com/openstyles/stylus/wiki/UserCSS) compatible userstyle manager is required, those are recommended: